sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

 **Read Whole Text Files Node output**

-List of Text Files along with their content is printed as below using Print node.
-Output is printed in File Name and File Content pair.
+List of Text Files along with their contents is printed as below using the Print node.
+Output is printed in the File Name and File Content pair.

 .. figure:: ../../_assets/user-guide/read-write/read-unstructured/readwholetext-printnode-output.png
    :alt: readwholetext_node_userguide